+Assuming you owe less on your mortgage than your home is worth, a VA cash-out refinance is a good option for military homeowners looking to renovate their home.
 For VA cash-out refinancing loans, the rules are clear.
 Borrowers who have first liens are permitted to apply for cash-out VA refinancing loans and use the money back for any purpose "acceptable to the lender," including home improvements.

 The borrower must have a "first lien" or mortgage on the property in order to apply for refinancing, which means veterans who own their home outright aren’t eligible.

 Take the Next Step: Compare VA Cash-Out Refinance Lenders